iandreariley/pisa_visualization/README.md

 on the entire dataset in response to a get request.
 Rather than including error bars or other indications of that threshold, I decided to simply state it in the text.
 I felt that error bars would make the graphic too cluttered and unreadable.

+The R code I used to calculate the confidence interval and generally massage the data can be found in the file [data_massage.R](https://github.com/iandreariley/pisa_visualization/blob/filtered/data_massage.R) in the project repo.

 ###### Weighting the Cumulative Mean
 The second point made by the Udacity reviewer is that, by calculating the cumulative